 If you forget to put the plugs in the column when it is stored, it is possible that a little of the mobile phase at the end of the column may evaporate, leaving air in the column.
 This rarely is a problem.
 When the column is re-installed, the degassed mobile phase passing through the column under pressure will redissolve this air and correct the problem.
 You may get a few bubbles out of the column for 5-10 min, but it should settle down pretty quickly.
 A potential problem that is real, however, is if you leave non-volatile buffers in the column when it is stored.
 If the volatile components of the mobile phase evaporate, solid buffer salts may remain.
 If this happens, the column is likely ruined.
 Once crystals of buffer form in the pores of the column, they will not come out – there is not sufficient circulation of mobile phase in the pores to redissolve the mobile phase.
 You can avoid this problem by never storing a column with buffer in it.

-What happens when you run out of mobile phase and pump the column dry?
-Wait a minute – how can that happen?
+Running out of mobile phase can lead to pumping the column dry.
+Let’s discuss how this affects your column and how to prevent it.
 When a reservoir is empty, the pump fills with air and one of two things happen.
 If you have set a low-pressure shut-off, it will be triggered and the pump will shut down when the mobile phase runs out.
 If you don’t use the low-pressure limit, the pump will continue cycling, but HPLC pumps are designed to pump liquid, not air, so little, if any, air will reach the column.
 In the worst case, you’ll have a bit of air in the column that will have to be removed in the same manner as when the end plugs are left off.

 The conclusion of this discussion is that air is unlikely to damage silica-based column, such as those we use for reversed-phase HPLC separations.
 Gel-based columns, such as those used for gel filtration chromatography may be a different story, but for most of us, air in a column is just an inconvenience.
 Be sure to used degassed mobile phase and the occasional bit of air in the column will be redissolved as fresh mobile phase passes through the column.